-- 2.7 Starting from 2024, students may request to do the Doctoral qualification by Publication.
+- 2.7 Starting from 2024, students may request to do the PhD by Publication.
 Each academic college must compile their own criteria for considering such requests.
-The student must from the onset and at the point of initial registration as a doctoral candidate discuss this option with their supervisor. - 2.8 The HEQSF allows a master's student's candidature (master's by full research) to be upgraded to a doctoral programme, provided the candidate has the necessary competence and the 50/50 rule is adhered to.
-This will only be considered in exceptional circumstances.
+The student must from the onset and at the point of initial registration as a doctoral candidate discuss this option with their supervisor. - 2.8 The HEQSF allows a master's student's candidature (master's by full research) to be upgraded to a doctoral programme, provided the candidate's research meets the description of doctoral-level research provided in the HEQSF (2013, p36): "The defining characteristic of [a doctoral degree] is that the candidate is required to demonstrate a high level of research capability and to make a significant and original academic contribution at the frontiers of a discipline of field" This will only be considered in exceptional circumstances, where the scope and impact of research initially registered for a research master's degree exceeds the initial expectation and the research is expected to make a novel contribution to the body of knowledge in the subject discipline."
 Since the minimum requirement for admission to a doctoral programme is an appropriate master's degree, the quality of the candidate's work on which the upgrade is considered must be at the level of a completed master's degree.
-The upgrading request must be recommended by the supervisor to the Executive Dean or delegated person, supported by the College Executive Committee and approved by Senate, and must take place during the thesis or dissertation phase prior to submission for examination.
+The upgrading request must be recommended by the supervisor to the Executive Dean or delegated person, supported by the College Executive Committee, approved at ICPGSC and must take place during the thesis or dissertation phase prior to submission for examination.
+The upgrade must be recommended based on the Guidelines in the Standard Operating Procedures for the Upgrade of a master's degree to a doctoral degree.
+Academic colleges may stipulate additional criteria.
 The upgrade will be captured on the academic record as "Upgraded to doctoral qualification".

-PHASE 2: APPLICATION AND ADMISSION
+CHAPTER 3 PHASE 2: APPLICATION AND ADMISSION